 My Beginner’s Advice

 If you want to learn how to throw the forehand the right way, I would suggest not starting with something overstable and distance driver disc.
-Instead, used a putter or a midrange as the disc for your learning curve.
+Instead, use a putter or a midrange as the disc for your learning and experimentation.

-You can also consider your current distance and getting comfortable with the slower discs to help you achieved the best form.
-You need to stick it out with what you know for you to have an idea of what will the disc do during the flight.
-Also, I usually prefer beads on my mid ranges for forehand throws. ,
+You can also consider your current distance and get comfortable with the slower discs to help you achieved the best form.
+You need to stick it out with what you know for you to have an idea of what the disc will do during the flight.
+Also, I usually prefer beads on my mid ranges for forehand throws.

 At first, you will find the slower and neutral disc to be more unpredictable when you throw it with a poor form.
 This is because it will not fly correctly as you have expected.
 But once you learn how to deal with your release while having the best form, you will have the best foundation for consistent and reliable forehand throws.
 The key is to practice consistently while improving your form as time goes by.

 Learning forehand throws and using the best forehand disc is the best way to go if you want to upgrade your skills as a player.
-Sometimes, you will need a lot of variety in your skills especially in situations where a forehand throw is needed in the field.
+Sometimes, you will need a lot of variety in your skillset, especially in situations where a forehand throw is needed on the course.
 Your forehand skill is also a good indication that you are improving in terms of skill and form as a disc golf player.
 Do not stop learning and try to be the best that you can be as a disc golfer.